anonymousresearcher2020/ConSumSlice/README.md

 This repository hosts ConSumSlice, a regression analysis approach based on program slicing.
-Given a test failure and two versions of a program and a test passing on one and failing on the other version of the program, ConSumSlice automatically generates a summarized version of the slices produced by dual slicing technique.
+Given a test failure and two versions of a program and a test passing on one and failing on the other version of the program, ConSumSlice automatically generates a summarized version of the slices produced by the dual slicing technique.

 ## Table of Contents
 1. [Requirements](#Requirements)